Permissions and Sharing in Agent Builder

 Publishing and Approval

-Review Pending Workflows
+Review Pending Workflow Agents

-From the Workflow Builder page,
+From the Agent Builder page,

-To review workflows pending approval:
+To review Workflow agents pending approval:

-1. Go to Workflows > Workflow Builder
+1. Go to Build > Agent Builder

 3. Manage access.

-Admins Only: View All Workflows
+Admins Only: View All Workflow Agents

 To view: